 The Department Chair (or equivalent) will need to indicate his/her awareness of and support for your proposal as a demonstration of institutional commitment to the proposed program or project.

 The Dean of Faculty (or equivalent) will need to indicate his/her awareness of and support for your proposal as a demonstration of institutional commitment to the proposed program or project.

 The NCIIA supports courses and/or programs that lead to the creation of E-Teams as they work toward commercialization of their inventions.
 Ownership of discoveries or inventions resulting from activities financed by NCIIA grant funds will be governed by grantee institutions’ intellectual property policies.
 If a school does not have an intellectual property policy, then the institution must develop an E-Team agreement that establishes ownership of ideas resulting from E-Team work.
 The NCIIA takes no financial or ownership interest in the projects funded by these grants.

 All program applications must be submitted online.
-Anyone on the team may serve as the applicant on a submission.
+Anyone on the team may serve as the applicant.
 ALL proposal deadlines end at 11:59pm eastern time on the specified due date unless otherwise indicated.

 - Required proposal components combined together in a single PDF (includes the proposal narrative, proposed budget, letter(s) of support, and key team member resumes).

 - Additional appendices (optional) up to 5 appendices total, combined together in a single PDF.

 - Weblinks (optional) up to 4 links can be included (websites, video links, articles, etc.).